A cusped hyperbolic 4-manifold without spin structures

 \subsection{The spine $N$ and its thickening $X$}

-Let $N$ be obtained by gluing $N_0$ and $N_{12}$ via the identity map along their two isometric copies of $\Sigma$: the bottom facet of $N_0$ and the properly embedded surface in $N_{12}$ obtained by identifying the two bottom facets of $N_1$ and $N_2$.
+Let $N$ be obtained by gluing $N_0$ and $N_{12}$ along their two isometric copies of $\Sigma$: the bottom facet of $N_0$ and the properly embedded surface in $N_{12}$ obtained by identifying the two bottom facets of $N_1$ and $N_2$.
 It is not a manifold (see Figure \ref{fig:N,X}--left).

 We now want to thicken $N$ to a 4-manifold with corners $X$ in which $N_0$ and $N_{12}$ are totally geodesic and orthogonal.
 Similarly to \cite{MRS1,MRS2}, this can be done in two steps.